adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 ### C. Creating a Procfile

 Heroku requires a special file called **Procfile**. _If you're hosting your bot on any other hosting service then this file is not require_.
-This file does not have any extension like .js or .txt, but only a name ‘Procfile’.
+This file does not have any extension like .js or .txt, but only a name 'Procfile'.
 So in your Project folder, create a new file and name it as Procfile.
 Inside this file, write

 ```bash
 worker: node bot.js
 ```

 and save it.
-That’s all we need to do with Procfile.
+That's all we need to do with Procfile.

 This Procfile tells heroku to run node bot.js command just like we did on your command line.
-The ‘worker’ is a type of dyno in heroku which I better not talk about right now.
+The 'worker' is a type of dyno in heroku which I better not talk about right now.

 #### D. Creating a New App in Heroku